Solicitors Regulation Authority: Referral fees in personal injury cases

 As part of the Legal Aid, Sentencing and Punishment of Offenders Act 2012, the Government introduced a ban on the payment of referral fees in personal injury cases.
 Solicitors could no longer pay firms that passed them details of those who had suffered injuries as the Government felt this played a significant part in creating and maintaining the alleged compensation culture.
 The SRA was tasked with drawing up the rules to outlaw the payments and police the profession in conjunction with the Ministry of Justice and Financial Conduct Authority.

 Despite the ban on referral fees, the practice of Claims Management Companies introducing injured clients to solicitors in exchange for a fee remains prevalent in the UK.

 A matter of concern with regards to solicitors making payments in exchange for these introductions is the fact that, in many cases, the fee paid is in excess of the costs a solicitor can be paid by the losing party for the work done on some claims.
 This inevitability of this is that a solicitor must take up the option of deducting up to 25% from the customers compensation in order to cover costs and maintain profitability.

 It is of note that the initial ability of solicitors to claim referral fees in personal injury cases was itself introduced by Government in order the ameliorate the effect of removal of access to Legal Aid for personal injury claims.

 Financial stability

-The difficult economic climate brought about by the 2008 recession affected the legal sector in the same way that it affected all others.
+The Great Recession affected the legal sector in the same way that it affected all others.
 While some firms found new ways of working or cut their cloth accordingly, others failed to adapt to tighter financial constraints.
 This was brought into focus early in 2013 with a number of high-profile failures at large practices.
 The SRA started a programme of work to discover how deeply the financial difficulties lie, and help firms in trouble.